Skip to content

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 111.8G 0 disk ├─sda1 8:1 0 256M 0 part /boot └─sda2 8:2 0 111.5G 0 part /

-My cluster consists of 4 nodes and uses etcd high availability, because I use Rancher to manage the cluster, I install a specific version that is supported by Rancher.
-If you do not use this, you can omit the version, K3S will then be installed with the latest version.
+My cluster consists of 4 nodes and uses ETCD High Availability, because I use Rancher for the management of the cluster I install a specific version supported by Rancher.
+If you do not use this you can omit the version, K3S will be installed with the latest version.

 curl -sfL <https://get.k3s.io> | INSTALL_K3S_VERSION="v1.23.9 k3s1" K3S_KUBECONFIG_MODE="644" K3S_TOKEN=SECRET sh -s - server --cluster-init